Attention: service-driven people who want to help end homelessness

 Inside

-Sleep cubbies have air conditioning and heating, and an electrical 110V/USB power strip for charging their phone/tablet, medical devices, alarm clock, etc.
+Sleep cubbies have air conditioning and heating, and an electrical 110V/USB power strip for charging the client’s phone/tablet, medical devices, alarm clock, etc.

 Clients will receive a plug-in night light bright enough to read by, a washable sleeping pad and a pillow.